Ruiznogueras05/Portal-Selection/README.md

    - Unity 2021.3.0 or later.
    - XR Interaction Toolkit for hand gesture recognition and ray casting.
    - Custom C# scripts for portal mechanics and interactions.

+### Development Workflow
+The **Portal Selection VR Interface** required a multi-faceted development approach, combining Unity's robust VR capabilities with advanced scripting.
+The overall virtual reality interface and environment were developed in **Unity's Developer Mode**, which allowed for precise customization and integration of 3D models, gestures, and interactive elements.

+To achieve the sophisticated logic and interactivity behind the portal manipulation, the **C# scripts** were written and refined using **JetBrains Rider**, an IDE optimized for .NET development.
+This workflow ensured a streamlined coding experience with advanced debugging tools, seamless version control, and deep integration with Unity.
+By leveraging Unity for design and Rider for script development, the team created an intuitive and responsive system for portal placement and object manipulation.

 ### Portal Mechanics
 - **Portal Placement**: Uses ray casting to dynamically adjust the length and orientation of the ray based on hand position.